 The purpose of the Civility and Professionalism Policy is to provide guidelines for the expected behavior of students enrolled in the nursing program.
-Practical nursing students are expected to maintain standards of professionalism and personal integrity and act in a manner that demonstrates civility and respect for others' welfare, both inside and outside the classroom.
+PN students are expected to maintain standards of professionalism and personal integrity and act in a manner that demonstrates civility and respect for others' welfare, both inside and outside the classroom.

 The American Nurses Association's Code of Ethics (2001) states that a nurse "practices compassion and respect for the inherent dignity, worth, and uniqueness of each individual.
-"Nurses are also expected to collaborate and communicate with peers and patients effectively" (ANA, 2010).
-The Wisconsin Board of Nursing Administrative Code also outlines unprofessional conduct that could result in sanction or punishment (2014).
-Therefore, our nursing students are held to the same standard of professionalism and personal conduct.
+Nurses are also expected to collaborate and communicate with peers and patients effectively" (ANA, 2010).
+The Utah State Board of Nursing relies on the ANA Code of Ethics, therefore, our nursing students are held to the same standard of professionalism and personal conduct.